 As you can see in the table, no one asset class is always the best.
 Look at "International Equities" from 2008 to 2009; down ~43%, then up ~32%.
 Your returns in 2008 and 2009 would depend heavily on how much you owned and when you owned it.

 The illusion of safety

-At that point, you're "tactic" would be to evaluate the situation, and look at asset classes that historically rises when equities fall (i.e. you're looking for assets with a beta of -1).
+You're "tactic" is evaluating the situation, and looking at asset classes that historically rise when equities fall (i.e. you're looking for assets with a beta of -1).

 Notice I did not mentioning selling all your stocks and dumping all your money into x,y, or z.